edkreuk/DataIntegration/Azure-Synapse-Analytics/README.md

 # Azure Synapse Analytics
-File can be imported a Template
+File can be imported as a Template